 If none of these symptoms are present, locate your septic tank access port.
 Put on gloves, protective clothing, and eyewear for safety, and then insert a 15 - 25 cm wooden rod vertically into the septic tank.
 If the sludge is more than one-third full, it’s time for a pump.

 Use the chart below to find the correct service interval for your septic tank.
 Remember: This chart is a guide and not a failsafe.
 Some provinces, cities, or towns may have minimum septic tank requirements regardless of your home size.

 The service intervals above are recommendations, not hard and fast rules.
 There are many variables that affect how often you should pump your septic tank, such as:

-- How often you run your garburator
+- How often do you run your garburator

 - Running a business out of your house